Is the Flu Shot Intramuscular?

 Getting a vaccine is a routine part of staying healthy, but that doesn’t mean it’s always comfortable.
 If you've recently received a pneumonia shot,...

-Injections are a common part of medical care, whether for vaccinations, medications, or other post injection inflammation treatments.
+Injections are a routine part of medical care, used for vaccinations, medications, and other treatments.
+For most people, side effects are limited to...

 Living with Chronic Inflammatory Demyelinating Polyneuropathy (CIDP), a rare autoimmune disorder, can be life-altering.